HendersonA8920/WHSTechNotes/journal.md

 # February 10, 2026 I do enjoy football, superbowl was trash, shoulda had nba youngboy perform
 # February 23, 2026
 # March 23, 2026 i choose my bracket by my own knowledge, the one that surprised me was high point, using ai.
+# march 30, 2026 The upset that surpised me in the tournament is uconn vs duke, the upset happened because they didnt hold the ball and cayden boozer turnover led to a three to win the game by uconn.
+The factors i think are team chemistry, predictions could be wrong because its a prediction on guranted.